Benham and Reeves provides a professional lettings service to

 This is the agreement between a Landlord and a Tenant under

-which he is entitled to occupy the Property.
+which the Tenant is entitled to occupy the property.

 The TPO ensures that sellers, buyers, Landlords and Tenants